Introductory Principle regarding SDMA legislation for New York

 - Everyone should be able to make an SDMA and there should be no negative consequences for doing so.
 No one should be prevented from making an SDMA based on traditional definitions of “capacity” that discriminate against persons with disabilities.

-- Persons making SDMAs, the “Decision-Makers,” have the sole right and power to choose the areas in which they want support, the kinds of support they want, and the person(s) from whom they want to receive that support.
+- Persons making SDMAs, the “Decision-Makers,” have the sole right and power to choose the areas in which they want support, the kinds of support they want, and the person(s) from whom they want that support.

 - A decision made pursuant to an SDMA can only be made by the Decision-Maker, and not by Supporters, and only the Decision-Maker is responsible for the decision.